 One of the things I love most about Japan is how simultaneously big and small it is.
 Geographically, it doesn’t cover a huge area, but all you need to do is hop on the Tokyo Metro or Shinkansen or even a local train, in some cases, such as when you take a Nikko day trip from Tokyo.

 Even if you only travel a few stations, you get off and you’re on an entirely different planet.
-Or, as is the case with my Tokyo to Nikko day trip, in an entirely different time.
+Or, as is the case with a Tokyo to Nikko day trip, in an entirely different time.

 A UNESCO World Heritage site that dates back over a millennium, Nikko is famous in more recent Japanese history as the home of 17th-century Shogun Tokugawa, whose dying wish was to be enshrined as a God there.
 This wish, as you will see immediately upon crossing the Shinkyo bridge into old Nikko, was carried out.